 Walnut is very dense and durable hardwood.
 Walnut grain patterns range from straight to irregular swirl and/or burl patterns and display a natural luster.
 Natural color variations range from dark chocolate to lighter browns and blond or white sapwood.

-MDF is an engineered wood product made by breaking down hardwood or softwood, combining it a binder and forming panels by applying high temperature and pressure.
-MDF does not contain knots or rings, making it more uniform than natural woods.
+HDF is an engineered wood product made by breaking down hardwood or softwood, combining it a binder and forming panels by applying high temperature and pressure.
+HDF does not contain knots or rings, making it more uniform than natural woods.
 It has a hard, flat, smooth surface that makes it ideal for painting.